KATE PDF CONVERTER V1.0

 1. Removing pictures from a Kate session.

-With the remove selected images tool, it is possible remove images from a Kate session, the user must select the images that want remove from the left list and then clicking on the link to removing.
+With the Remove Selected Images tool, it is possible to remove images from a Kate session.
+The user must select the images they want to remove from the list on the left, then click the link to remove them.

-1. Modify the order of the images in a Kate session.
+1. Modifying the order of images in a Kate session.

-Kate let up or down a specific image in the left list by using the tools highlighted in the picture below:
+Kate allows you to move a specific image up or down in the list on the left by using the tools highlighted in the picture below.

 1. Cropping images.

-Sometimes the user want to limit the area of a specific image before exporting to PDF, this is possible in Kate by clicking and dragging the borders of the crop rectangle, moreover the user can move the whole crop rectangle by clicking and dragging inside it.
+Sometimes the user may want to limit the area of a specific image before exporting it to PDF.
+This is possible in Kate by clicking and dragging the borders of the crop rectangle.
+The user can also move the entire crop rectangle by clicking and dragging inside it.
 Everything outside the crop rectangle will be ignored when exporting to PDF.

 1. Rotating images.

-Kate can rotate a specific image using the tool highlighted in the picture below, by default every click in the icon rotate 90° the image (to left or right), moreover is possible to change the steps rotation in settings
+Kate can rotate a specific image using the tool highlighted in the picture below.
+By default, each click on the icon rotates the image 90° (to the left or right).
+It is also possible to change the rotation step in the settings.

 1. Settings

-In File//Settings the user can customize how the application work, the picture below show the customizable parameters:
+In File//Settings the user can customise how the application works.
+The picture below shows the customisable parameters.

-Is important to mention that once Kate finish, the pdf file is not automatically open, the user has to navigate on the file system and open the pdf.
+It is important to note that once Kate finishes exporting, the PDF file is not opened automatically.
+The user must navigate through the file system and open the PDF manually.

-Kate support tools to manage sessions, in other words the user can create a new session, open an old session, and save changes.
+Kate supports tools for managing sessions.
+In other words, the user can create a new session, open an existing one, and save changes.

-Kate save the sessions in binary files with the extension *.kate, is important to mention that Kate is smart enough to identified if a particular file is or not a real binary from Kate application.
-The table below show the meaning of every tool used to manage sessions:
+Kate saves sessions as binary files with the extension *.kate.
+It is important to note that Kate is smart enough to identify whether a file is a valid binary created by the application.
+The table below shows the purpose of each tool used to manage sessions.

 Create a new session